matthewarthur/presentations/stl-python-feb19.md

 RuntimeError: Expected object of scalar type Double but got scalar type Float for argument #2 'mat2'
 ```
    * https://discuss.pytorch.org/search?q=Expected%20object%20of%20scalar%20type%20Double%20but%20got%20scalar%20type
+  * Opportunity for collaboration as well as skill development

  ## 5 Versioning & Repositories
  * What?